The Art of Musicking – Interacting With MusicGuitarSpotting

 And the world of music is no exception.

-During the 1940s, the masses enjoyed several musical genres including swing, country and rhythm and blues.
-Pretty soon, rock and roll came along to amplify the sound, and supercharged everything.
-And pop music eventually splintered into the hundreds of musical genres we enjoy today.
+Then rock and roll came along to amplify the sound, and everything changed.
+With pop music eventually splintering into the hundreds of musical genres we enjoy today.

 Why do humans react so viscerally to music?